 Step 18: Lastly simply select anywhere empty in the chart and under Fill and under border options select no fill and no line.
 To hide the data underneath simply select the data and hit CTRL+1 and under custom format enter “;;;” and click OK.

 Adjust the width and height of chart and you are all set to impress!
 In the end I gave it a personal touch and turned grid view off to make it look cleaner.
+The best thing about this dynamic waterfall chart is that it maintains itself within the specified range and spreads the points on chart by shifting the vertical axis left and right.
+Hence dynamic vertical waterfall chart is born!
+Told you creating waterfall chart in excel isn’t that difficult!

 So what visual technique do you use to make income statement / profit and loss analysis?
 Let me know in the comment section and don’t forget to check out following tutorials that I am sure will help you be better accountant at work: